-As part of a unit study on the Ice Age, my kids and I made this land bridge model to represent the possible land bridge that may have connected Asia and North America.
+As part of a unit study on the Ice Age, we made this land bridge model to represent the possible land bridge that may have connected Asia and North America.

 We began by making homemade salt dough.
-We shaped it to form 2 continents that were connected by a slightly lower elevation bridge of land.
-Next we put a little blue food coloring in some water and poured it until it was just below the land bridge.
+We shaped it to form 2 continents that were connected by a bridge of land that was slightly lower in elevation.
+Next, we put a little blue food coloring in some water and poured it until it was just below the land bridge.
 We put ice cubes throughout, both in the water and on the continents.
 As the ice melts, it causes the water level to rise and covers the land bridge with “ocean.”
 If you look closely you can still see the land under the water in the center.
-By the end the ice that has melted on the continents also fills in little lakes and looks pretty neat.
+By the end, the ice that has melted on the continents also fills in little lakes and looks pretty neat.

 More From Layers of Learning